mauryarajeev/Chart_app/README.md

 # Chart_app
 To Start this app follow these step ->
-  1. run 'npm innstall' for install all dependencies
+  1. run 'npm install' for install all dependencies
   2. run 'npm start' start the app
   3. open your browser 'localhost 3000' port
   4. see demo